python/mypy/docs/source/final_attrs.rst

      obj.ID = 2  # Error!

 * A final attribute can't be overridden by a subclass (even with another explicit final declaration).
-Note however, that final attributes can override read-only properties.
-This also applies to multiple inheritance:
+Note however, that a final attribute can override a read-only property:

   .. code-block:: python